BrendanChing/NeatNotes/README.md

 ### Design

-The design is simple as I believe a notes app should be, using only black and white, and with no intrusive content on the page.
+The design is simple, as I believe a notes app should be, using only black and white, and with no intrusive content on the page.
 Most of the styling is done via bootstrap's built in classes: the navbar is built using .navbar-dark and buttons with .btn-dark.
-The front-end forms use bootstrap's .card class.
+The view, create and edit forms use bootstrap's .card class.
 There is no styling on the text, aside from the user's name which is in white.

 I designed a logo for the site which I placed in the navbar and as a favicon.
 Go to [Features](#logo) for more on the logo.